This page has information on travelling to Bahrain.

 Visitors can be issued visas for various lengths up to 6 months, depending on their need and at the discretion of the Immigration Officer.
 You may be asked to provide evidence of onward or return travel.
 If you enter as a visitor you must not take up employment.

-In Bahrain you can apply to renew your visa at the NPRA at the Ministry of Interior.
+In Bahrain you can apply to renew your visa at the Nationality, Passports and Residential Affairs department at the Ministry of Interior.
 You can apply for residency through the Labour Market Regulatory Authority (LMRA).
 Individuals should enquire about their individual circumstances by visiting the NPRA website.

 If you are currently a resident of Qatar you require a visa to enter the Kingdom of Bahrain.
 Visas can be applied for online.
 You should attach a copy of your Qatari residency card to the application.
 Failure to obtain a visa in advance will result in a refusal of entry into Bahrain.
 If intending to travel to Qatar from Bahrain, travellers should ensure they seek advice from airlines or tour operators.